fisharebest/webtrees/readme.txt

   $gedarray["path"] = "./surname.ged";
   $GEDCOMS["surname.ged"] = $gedarray;
 "surname" above could be anything, for example, "johnson" or "private".
-You must pay attention to the case of what you enter.
-PhpGedView is case sensitive.
+You must pay attention to the case of what you enter.  webtrees is case sensitive.

 Each GEDCOM will need a configuration file.
 You can copy the